 The most desired effect that can be achieved with animations is being able to control animation with a gesture.
 For your customers, this is the most enjoyable part of the interface.
 It builds a strong sentiment and makes the app feel very smooth and responsive.
 Plain React Native is very limited when it comes to combining gestures with native driven animations.
-You can utilize ScrollView scroll events to build things like smooth collapsible header.
+You can utilize <rte-code>ScrollView<rte-code> scroll events to build things like smooth collapsible header.

 For more sophisticated use cases there is an awesome library – React Native Gesture Handler – which allows you to handle different gestures natively and interpolate those into animations.
 You can build a simple swipeable element by combining it with Animated.
-However it will still require JS callbacks, but there is a remedy for that!
+However, it will still require JS callbacks, but there is a remedy for that!

 The most powerful pair of tools for gesture-driven animations is the usage of Gesture Handler combined with Reanimated.
 Those were designed to work together and give the possibility to build complex gesture-driven animations that are fully calculated on the native side.
 The only limitation here is your imagination (and coding skills, since Reanimated low-level API is not so straightforward).

-Giving your JS operations lower priority
+Giving your JS operations lower priority for smoother animations

 Read more: https://snack.expo.io/Wv8u!mKwJ

-Benefits: Enjoy smooth animations and gesture-driven interface at 60 FPS
+Let users enjoy smooth animations and gesture-driven interface at 60 FPS

 There’s no one single right way of doing animations in React Native.
 The ecosystem is full of different libraries and approaches to handling interactions.
-The ideas suggested in this section are just recommendations to encourage you to not take the smooth interface for granted.
+The ideas suggested in this section are just recommendations to encourage you not to take the smooth interface for granted.